 We work with a resource theory of coherence~\cite{marvian2020coherence} where the free (incoherent) states are those whose density operators commute with the Hamiltonian and the free (covariant) operations are those that commute with the Hamiltonian evolution, e.g., a covariant operation $\mC_\StoL$ from $S$ to $L$ satisfies $\mC_\StoL \circ \mU_{S,\theta} = \mU_{L,\theta} \circ \mC_\StoL$ for all $\theta \in \bR$.
 Assuming that the recovery operations $\mR_{\StoL}$ and the noise channel $\mN_S$ are covariant, we can formulate the covariant QEC as a resource conversion task from noisy physical states to error-corrected logical states and the noise rate of the latter is upper bounded by $\gamma$, illustrated by the following lemma:

-\begin{proposition} Consider a quantum code defined by $\mE_{\StoL}$.
+\begin{proposition} Consider a quantum code defined by $\mE_{\LtoS}$.
 Consider physical Hamiltonian $H_S$, logical Hamiltonian $H_L$, and noise channel $\mN_S$.
 Suppose $\mN_S$ commutes with $\mU_{S,\theta}$.
-Then the QEC inaccuracy under the restriction that the recovery channel is covariant satisfies
+Then the QEC inaccuracy measures under the restriction that the recovery channel is covariant satisfy